Instructor: Tim Chumley

 Overall letter grades will be based on a scale no stricter than the usual:

 Academic integrity: It is very important for you to follow the Honor Code in all of your work for this course.
 Collaboration on homework assignments is encouraged.
 However, it is important that you only write what you understand, and that it is in your own words.
-My first instinct is always to trust you, but I cannot give credit for plagiarized work and might have to refer such issues to the deans.
+My first instinct is always to trust you, but I cannot give credit for plagiarized work or work that uses the restricted resources mentioned above.
+I will have to refer such issues to the Academic Honor Board.
 If you have any questions about whether something is an Honor Code violation, please ask me.